 Your leaf blower tool should be clean and stored away from dust and debris.
 Store it inside the box that you got at the time of buying to keep it clean and safe from a collision in a congested garage space.

 Caution: Do not pack the backpack leaf blower inside the box when it is still hot after running for quite some time.
 Allow a couple of hours, allowing the tool to cool down completely before you place it in the cardboard box again for safe storage.

 3. Never Keep Your Machine on Overhead Storage Racks

 A backpack leaf blower is relatively heavier than common hardware items such as grass trimmers, shovels, pliers, watering cans, etc. Store lightweight items at a greater height to ensure it is easy to lift and pull down when needed.
 The leaf blower is best kept at the hand level for easy access (as mentioned earlier).

 4. Do not Keep Your Leaf Blower on the Floor

 The temperature on the floor is lower than on the walls or racks.
 Putting the equipment on the ground may expose it to a damp surface.
 The moisture can penetrate easily, causing damage to the inner parts.
 Furthermore, you do not want someone to tip over the tool when it is lying on the floor.
-This can be dangerous, causing injuries to person and damage to your leaf blower.
+This can be dangerous, causing injuries to a person and damage to your leaf blower.

 The backpack leaf blower has a long nozzle at the front and a small compact section for the motor.
-These are very stylish equipment you can easily store in a small space.
+These are very stylish pieces of equipment you can easily store in a small space.
 They are safe to hang on a wall as long as you are sure about the strength of the hooks.